Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ## Introduction
 The following repository is the source code corresponding to the thesis of **Panagiotis Antivasis**, an undergraduate [Computer Science](https://www.csd.uoc.gr/) student at the [University of Crete](https://www.uoc.gr/).

 This code is built upon a speech analysis and synthesis system named [ROBUST FULL-BAND ADAPTIVE SINUSOIDAL ANALYSIS AND SYNTHESIS OF SPEECH, by George P. Kafentzis, Olivier Rosec, Yannis Stylianou](https://www.csd.uoc.gr/~kafentz/Publications/Kafentzis%20G.P.,%20Rosec%20O.,%20and%20Stylianou%20Y.%20Robut%20Adaptive%20Sinusoidal%20Analysis%20and%20Synthesis%20of%20Speech.pdf).
 The system in the so-called **Extended Adaptive Quasi-Harmonic Model (eaQHM)** and this source code implements it into **Python**.
-The code consists mainly of functions that perform speech analysis, synthesis and interpolation and those of utmost significance are **eaQHManalysis** and **eaQHMsynthesis**.

-## eaQHManalysis
+## eaQHMAnalysisAndSynthesis
-**eaQHManalysis** is a function that performs **extended adaptive Quasi-Harmonic Analysis** in a signal and decomposes speech into AM-FM components according to that model.
-In other words, it receives a *.wav* file and some other optional parameters and produces a [Deterministic](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.5702&rep=rep1&type=pdf) component of the signal by assuming an initially harmonic model by applying an ```f0``` estimation and then iteratively refining it, until the reconstructed signal converges in *quasi-harmonicity*.
+**eaQHMAnalysisAndSynthesis** is a function that performs **extended adaptive Quasi-Harmonic Analysis and Synthesis** in a signal and decomposes speech into AM-FM components according to that model.
+In other words, it receives a *.wav* file and some other optional parameters and produces a [Deterministic component](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.16.5702&rep=rep1&type=pdf) of the signal by assuming an initially harmonic model by applying an ```f0``` estimation and then iteratively refining it, until the reconstructed signal converges in *quasi-harmonicity*.

-## eaQHMsynthesis
-**eaQHMsynthesis** does the exact opposite of **eaQHManalysis**, meaning it receives the output of the latter and performs **extended Adaptive Quasi-Harmonic Synthesis** in a signal.
-In other words, it extracts the decomposed signal from **eaQHManalysis** and resynthesizes it.

 ## Prerequisites & Requirements
 **Python 3.8.x** and up.
 It is also highly suggested to use [Spyder](https://www.spyder-ide.org/) environment as the whole code was tested in it.
 Before you run, make sure to install all requirements by executing: